-FP effacement is a non-specific podocyte reaction to injury or damage characterized by retraction, widening, and shortening of the FP due to:

-- a) actin cytoskeleton condensation into a narrow band within cytoplasm adjacent to the GBM; - b) loss of the normal three-dimensional interdigitating architecture; - c) a redistribution of the components of slit diaphragm to the cytoplasm and the apical plasma membrane.
+Foot process effacement is a non-specific, podocyte reaction to injury or damage characterized by retraction, widening, and shortening of the foot processes (FP) due to: a) actin cytoskeleton condensation into a narrow band within cytoplasm adjacent to the GBM, b) lost of the normal three-dimensional interdigitating architecture, and c) a redistribution of the components of slit diaphragm to the cytoplasm and the apical plasma membrane.
 With the electronic microscope, the podocytes look flat giving the appearance of a continuous cytoplasmic sheet covering the GBM.

-Podocyte FP effacement is found in proteinuric renal diseases including focal segmental glomerulosclerosis (FSGS), minimal change disease (MCD), immunoglobulin A nephropathy, and diabetic nephropathy [9, 10].
-It can be reversible, as is the case in MCD under the corticosteroid therapy, while in FSGS that is refractory to existing therapies, FP effacement is usually irreversible.
-However, the main difference determining the outcome of the podocytopathy is the number of the podocytes, which is preserved only in non-progressive glomerulopathies.
+Podocyte FP effacement is found in proteinuric renal diseases including focal segmental glomerulosclerosis (FSGS), minimal change disease (MCD), immunoglobulin (Ig) A nephropathy, and diabetic nephropathy [9, 10].
+It can be reversible as is the case in MCD under the corticosteroid therapy, while in FSGS that is refractory to existing therapies, FP effacement is usually irreversible.
+However, the main difference determining the outcome of the podocytopathy is the number of the podocytes, which is preserved only in nonprogressive glomerulopathies.